 Picking between an acoustic and electronic drum set can be difficult, but the advice in this article should make it a lot easier.
-I play both acoustic and electronic drums, and I love both of them, so I can give a pretty objective opinion about each.
+I play both acoustic and electronic drums, and I love both of them, so I can give a pretty balanced opinion about each.

 Acoustic drum kits are the gold standard for great dynamics and depth of sound, though their loudness can make it very awkward to get much-needed practice time in.

 Electronic drum sets are massively improving, and they are particularly useful for practicing and recording; however, they are certainly not all created equal.
 These can vary from glorified toys to outstanding stage-worthy e-drum sets!

 Beginners can learn how to play drums on an electric drum kit, but there are some things that you should keep in mind before doing so.

 Also, keep in mind the genres that you want to play live.
 If you play rock, jazz, or metal, for example, and start with an electronic drum set, then you will probably need to invest in an acoustic set later down the road when playing live shows.
 However, this may not apply at all to those that play electronic and modern pop music.

 Electronic drum sets are made up of drum and cymbal pads that are connected to a drum module.
 Hitting these pads triggers the drum module to produce sounds, and you can listen to the sounds through an amplifier or headphones.